 Students are not guaranteed that they will receive any type of parking permit.
 The college does not guarantee that there will be a space available in the parking system for every vehicle registered.
 Students may register only one vehicle at a time.
-Although any student may register a vehicle with the Parking Office, resident student decals and Equestrian Center decals are offered.
-The Equestrian Center decals, which are offered at a lower price than the resident decals, are available to students who want to reduce their campus parking costs, but the student's vehicle must remain in the Equestrian Center lot at all times.
+Resident Student Decals and Resident Student Perimeter Decals are offered.
+The Resident Student Perimeter Decals, which are offered at a lower price than the resident decals, are available to students who want to reduce their campus parking costs, but the student's vehicle must remain in Perimeter Lots (Equestrian Center, Rear of Gorse Lot, Upper Level of Ham/Macgregor Lot) at all times.